bwsw/t-streams/docs/source/Ts-API-TsFactory.rst

  :widths: 10, 15, 25, 30

- "name", "AВ name of the producer object.", "short string", "" "partitions", "В A set of partitions which the producer will use in operation", "В Set[Int]", "В Set(0)"
+ "name", "AВ name of the producer object.", "short string", "" "partitions", "В A set of partitions which the producer will use in operation", "Set[Int]", "Set(0)"

 An example of the usage is demonstrated below *(need updating)*::